deepskystacker/DSS/Installers/README.txt

     If the exposure is < 0.1 second, then the file name is written as fractions of a second with the '/' replaced by '-' with no decimal digits for the divisor (e.g. MasterDarkFlat_ISO800_1-15s.tif).

+2. Bug fix: Crash attempting to use either the MTF or ASinH stretch when processing a monochrome image.

 Changes for DeepSkyStacker 6.2.2
 ================================